dancolq/trailhead/dx/geolocation/README.md

-# DX Cheatsheet
+# Salesforce DX Cheatsheet

 This is intended to be used as a quick reference of Salesforce DX CI commands.

 ## force:project